 Rabbits:

-A local breed rabbits brought from the local market were checked for ecto and endoparasites .As well as for pyrogens and found to be free off.
-They were acclimatized for housing conditions two weeks before experimentation at an ad libitum conditions .
+A group of local breed rabbits bought from the local market were checked for ecto and endoparasites as well as for pyrogens and found to be free of them.
+They were acclimatized for housing conditions two weeks before experimentation ad libitum conditions .
 Among which nine were elected and subdivided into two test and one control group each of three rabbits.

-Samplings And Immune Function Tests
+Samplings and Immune Function Tests

 At the termination of the specific immune priming protocols , blood with and with out heparin were collected from the test and control rabbits by cardiac puncture for humoral and cellular immune tests.Sera were saved for serology and cytokine studies.
 Heparinized blood were used for leukocyte inhibitory factor [15 ] and for NBT phagocytosis [16].
 Appendix for test and control rabbits were collected and open up, washed from digesta and processed for separation of mucosal globulins [17 ].
 Mucosal leukocytes were separated by dextran 2% as in [18 ].
 IL 6 determinations were made as in the recommendation of the instruction of the manufacturer .Standard tube agglutination test were made as in [19].